 Basta e-commerce, madali

-The root word of Madali is “dali” which has three meanings in Filipino.
-The first meaning is “fast”, as in “magmadali” or “go fast”.
-The second meaning is “easy”, as in when we say “ang dali naman niyan” (it’s so easy!).
-Not many people know the third meaning of “dali” probably because it is rarely used in its root form.
-The third meaning of “dali” is inch or finger.
-According to diksiyonaryo.ph:
+The root word of madali, is “dali” which has three meanings in Filipino.
+The first meaning is “fast”, as in “magmadali” or “go fast.”
+The second meaning is “easy”, as in “uncomplicated.”
+The third meaning of “dali” is inch or finger, which not many people are aware of, likely because it is rarely used.
+According to diksiyonaryo.ph, “dali” also connotes:

-In short, finger.
-Incidentally, the Latin for finger or “daliri” is digitus, which is the root word of “digital”.
-The relationships and roots of all of these words lend themselves to what this roadmap aims to achieve⸺the ease, simplicity, and speed, or the “dali” of conducting commerce in the digital world, with the ease of a tap of a finger on your smart devices.
+Moreover, the Latin for finger is “digitus,” which is the root word of “digital”.
+The relationships and roots of all of these words lend themselves to what this roadmap aims to achieve: ease, simplicity, and speed, or the “dali” of conducting commerce in the digital world, with just a tap of a finger using smart devices.

-The bold aim of this roadmap is to make e-commerce synonymous with easy commerce, as easy as pointing your finger towards a direction, as tapping your fingers on the keyboard, as clicking your mouse, as pressing a button: the internet and e-commerce at your fingertips.
-By laying out the framework and strategic direction in this roadmap, we hope to destroy the impression of doing e-commerce in the Philippines as slow, unsecure, and complicated.
-With the strategies and concrete steps that this map is plotting out, we want to put the Filipinos at ease when it comes to doing e-commerce.
-If accomplished, the concrete steps outlined in this roadmap will gain the trust and confidence of the Filipinos in our e-commerce infrastructure and internet capabilities.
+The bold aim of this roadmap is to make e-Commerce synonymous with easy commerce, as easy as pointing the finger towards a direction, as tapping the fingers on the keyboard, as clicking the mouse, or as pressing a button.
+It’s the internet and e-Commerce at our fingertips.
+By laying out the framework and strategic direction in this roadmap, we hope to cure the impression that doing e-Commerce in the Philippines is slow, unsecure, and complicated.
+With the strategies and concrete steps that this map is plotting out, we want to put the Filipinos at ease when it comes to doing e-Commerce.
+If accomplished, the concrete steps outlined in this roadmap will gain the trust and confidence of the Filipinos in our e-Commerce infrastructure and internet capabilities.

 Madali is an acronym that stands for the concretization of this vision of fast, convenient, and easy commerce.
 It means Market Access, DigitAlization, and Logistics Integration.